amhsrobotics4681/2020-First-Rise/README.md

 We provide a team contribution of 35 to 65 points per match.

 ### Communication
+Find us on Instagram at amhs4681!
-Find us on Twitter!
-(We don't check it anymore)
+Find us on Youtube at Murphy's Law Robotics!
 Find us on The Blue Alliance!
 Email us at amhsrobotics4681@gmail.com!
 (Replies within a week during season)
-Do we have an Instagram?
+Find us on Twitter!
+(We don't check it anymore)